saraalat/git-group-assigment/Group 2/README.md

 Facts:

-1. Peter Pan is a real character first appearing in J. M. Barrie's 1904 book: "Peter and Wendy"
+1. Peter Pan is a real charcter first appearing in J. M. Barrie's 1904 book: "Peter and Wendy"

 2. J. M. Barrie's name was James Matthew Barrie (not the singer!)